opengb/ESPM_MCP/README.md

 Once connected, you can ask things like:

-- *"What is the average ENERGY STAR score for my IMPACT Fund properties?"*
+- *"What is the average ENERGY STAR score for my office properties?"*
 - *"Which of my properties are below a score of 50?"*
-- *"Show me energy use intensity across my Senior Housing assets, ranked worst to best."*
+- *"Show me energy use intensity across my multifamily assets, ranked worst to best."*
-- *"How many of my directly managed properties have ENERGY STAR certification?"*
+- *"How many of my properties have ENERGY STAR certification?"*
 - *"Give me a portfolio summary — scores and EUI across all my properties."*

 ---